This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

 Bolognese sauce is a rich, meaty sauce that hails from Bologna, Italy.
 It typically includes a mix of ground beef, Italian sausage, and even vegetables like carrots.
-The meat sauce recipe we’re discussing here is a quicker, simpler version.
+The spaghetti sauce recipe we’re discussing here is a quicker, simpler version.
 It’s tomato-rich and requires less cooking time, making it an excellent go-to for busy evenings.

 Absolutely, this recipe isn’t just for carnivores.
 You can create a vegetarian spaghetti sauce by using plant-based meat substitutes like Impossible Meat, tempeh, or tofu.
 Mushrooms are another excellent alternative.
 Just add a bit more olive oil and follow the rest of the recipe as directed.